Nursing Documentation in the Digital Age: How Nurses Shape Smarter EHRs Through DARP, FOCUS, and Discrete Data

 1. Use the focus or “topic” to align with structured elements

-Choose a FOCUS statement (or an matching topic for DARP) that mirrors your coded problems and risks: “Acute agitation,” “Suicide risk,” “Falls risk,” “Discharge planning.”
+Choose a Focus statement (or an matching topic for DARP) that mirrors your coded problems and risks: “Acute agitation,” "Family Visit," “Suicide risk,” “Falls risk,” “Discharge planning.”
 This creates a direct link between what the system tracks and what you describe in your narrative.

 1. Use D (Data) to interpret the discrete pieces